Facebook takes on YouTube with video service

 - New video service

 - Technically, Watch is a revamp of Facebook’s existing video tab.
-It will be available in the app and on the website.

 - Turned down

 - Snapchat boss Evan Spiegel was mocked for turning down the offer, made in 2013.
 But he had the last laugh: in March this year, his company was valued at $28 billion.

 - Best bits

 - For instance, Facebook cloned Snapchat’s Stories feature, which allows users to create temporary photo and video montages.